Substance Misuse is a Health Condition.

 Meet Our Founder

 Margaret “Marty” Mann (1904-1980) was an American advertising and public relations executive and founder of the National Council on Alcoholism and Drug Dependence, Inc. (NCADD).
-She was the first woman in history to graduate from the Alcoholics Anonymous program, and she is remembered and revered for her impactful work in raising awareness and providing support for people affected by substance use disorders.
+She was one of the first women in history to share her story of recovery which had roots in the Alcoholics Anonymous program, and she is remembered and revered for her impactful work in raising awareness and providing support for people affected by substance use disorders.

 NCADD News